django/deps/draft/0010-new-governance.rst

   and to govern those teams accordingly.

 The Technical Board SHALL consist initially of five members.
-To be qualified for election to the Technical Board, a member of the Framework team MUST demonstrate:
+To be qualified for election to the Technical Board, a candidate MUST
+demonstrate:

 * A history of technical contributions to Django or the Django ecosystem.
 This history MUST begin at least 18 months prior to the